• Skip to primary navigation

 Bowl of Spaetzle with parmesan cheese on top.

-Spaetzle, or spätzle, is a simple dumpling or small noodle that is typically associated with German food heritage.
+Spaetzle, or spätzle, is a simple dumpling or small noodle typically associated with German food heritage.
+Maybe you could call it a spaetzle noodle, but I am more apt to call them dumplings.
 If you have ever made a simple egg noodle, it is almost identical in ingredients and easier to make.

-Often, this is served as a side dish to some German main course, such as this Easy Pork Schnitzel recipe.
+Often, this is served as a side dish to some main German courses, such as this Easy Pork Schnitzel recipe.
 Of course, this can also be served by itself.
-Here we make a simple spaetzle recipe and then fry the dumplings in some butter and thyme.
+Here we make a simple spaetzle recipe and then fry the dumplings in butter and thyme.

 They can also be the base for other recipes, much like pasta.
 I have been known to use them much like macaroni in a macaroni and cheese dinner.